jleclanche/python-bna/README.md

 If you do not already have an authenticator, it will be set as default.
 You can pass `--set-default` otherwise.

+---

+**When adding the authenticator to your Battle.net account you must enter the serial number without dashes**

+---

 ### Getting an authentication token